Akhil-peram/pandas-tutorial/README.md

 # pandas-tutorial
 Pandas for Data Science and ML

-## Use pip or Uv to install pandas and other libraries
+## Use pip or uv to install pandas and other libraries

 - using native python pip